Spring Creative Reset

 Participants work through processes such as:

-– combining different clay bodies to create natural stratification and visual depth
+– Combining different clay bodies for natural depth

-– exploration of engobes, raw surface treatments and subtle material contrasts
+– Engobes, raw finishes and subtle material contrasts

-Particular attention is given to how gesture, rhythm and material resistance shape the emergence of a personal surface language.
+Particular attention is given to how gesture and material resistance shape the emergence of a personal surface language.

 Through sustained engagement with clay, participants cultivate: